-Like most academy trusts, the Trust is having to address the financial pressures arising from inflationary pressures that are not met by a corresponding increase in DfE funding.
-These pressures include unfunded teachers' and non-teachers' pay awards and the net impact of the increase in utilities prices after allowing for the protection offered by the Government's utilities protection scheme.
-The Trust has taken robust measures in the form of establishing prudent levels of reserves to address these challenges such that it does not affect the preparation of the Trust's accounts on a going concern basis.
+Like most academy trusts, the Trust is having to address the financial pressures arising from inflationary pressures that are not fully met by an increase in DfE funding.
+These inflationary pressures include teachers' and non-teachers' pay awards, utilities costs, and other supplies and services price rises.
+In response, where possible the Trust took robust measures including increasing student admission numbers in its schools, without affecting teaching and learning standards, and establishing prudent levels of reserves.
+This approach enables the Trust to address the identified financial challenges such that it does not affect the preparation of the Trust's accounts on a going concern basis.